vslokenb/semilep_vbs_base/README.md

 <br>

-3. Install PocketCoffea and Dependencies
+Step 3: Install PocketCoffea and Dependencies

 With your new virtual environment active, use pip to install PocketCoffea in editable mode.
 This command will also download and install all of the required dependencies (such as coffea, numba, and rucio-clients) directly into your myenv environment.